sap-tutorials/Tutorials/tutorials/webide-storyboard-basics/webide-storyboard-basics.md

 ## Details
 ### You will learn
-  - How to create a new SAP Web IDE project from a template.
+  - How to create a new SAP Web IDE project from a template
-  - Why using the Storyboard helps you add a new view and configure it with no need to write code.
+  - Why using the Storyboard helps you add a new view and configure it with no need to write code

   The Storyboard perspective is one of the most powerful features of SAP Web IDE Full-Stack.